mateicristea88/trustchain-android/docs/source/creating-block.rst

 Responding to a block proposal
 ------------------------------
 When a block proposal is received the receiving party B can decide whether or not they agree with the transaction in the block and choose to either sign the block or ignore it.
-After the block is validated, the party B knows that this proposal is consistent with what it known of the sending party A. In order to complete the block, a new block is created. ``public_key`` and ``sequence_number`` from the block proposal will now be ``link_public_key`` and ``link_sequence_number``. ``public_key``, ``sequence_number``, and ``prev_hash`` will be set according to the current state of party B's chain. ``transaction`` will remain the same and a new hash is calculated that will be signed by party B.
+After the block is validated, party B knows that this proposal is consistent with what is known of the sending party A. In order to complete the block, a new block is created. ``public_key`` and ``sequence_number`` from the block proposal will now be ``link_public_key`` and ``link_sequence_number``. ``public_key``, ``sequence_number``, and ``prev_hash`` will be set according to the current state of party B's chain. ``transaction`` will remain the same and a new hash is calculated that will be signed by party B.

 Validate block
 ==============